smudge/decks/railsconf-2022/slides.md

 <img src="/images/app-cluster-after-small.png" class="px-85 mt-10" />

 <!--
 And so we'd done it.
-We could run our app in total isolation from all external apps and services.
+We could **demo** our app in total isolation from any other apps or services.
 -->

 ---